Skip to Content

 Is Moving the Plant Right?

 The overall goal of any jade plant enthusiast is to ensure that their plants are healthy, and this is why people tend to move the plants to different locations depending on the light conditions.
-While such practice is not entirely wrong, exposing your plant to different light conditions has some downsides.
+While such a practice is not entirely wrong, exposing your plant to different light conditions has some downsides.

 For example, a sudden shift from low sunlight to extremely high light conditions can cause the leaves of your jade plant to have some brown spots.
 These spots eventually affect young jade plants.